zholderman6722/cis237assignment4-1/README.md

 * Use private, public and protected appropriately.
 * Use abstract, virtual, and override appropriately.
 * Have sufficient comments about what you are doing in the code.

-### Notes

-If you did not do well on Assignment 1, you may want to look at the Assignment 1 Key that I did for some help related to UI classes, Collection classes, arrays, and structure.

-It may be benificial for you to create extra methods within the droid sub classes.
-You are not limited to the ones mentioned.
-You may even find it useful to make some additional ones that are protected and virtual.

-## Outside Resources Used

-None

-## Known Problems, Issues, And/Or Errors in the Program

-None that I know of